deltachat/deltachat-pages/cs/gdpr-website.md

 To exercise your data protection rights or your right to lodge a complaint, simply send an e-mail to [delta-privacy@merlinux.eu](mailto:delta-privacy@merlinux.eu).

-## 11. Data security
+## 10. Data security

 We use the SSL procedure (Secure Socket Layer) in connection with the highest encryption level supported by your browser when visiting the website.
 This is usually a 256-bit encryption.
 If your browser does not support 256-bit encryption, we use 128-bit v3 technology instead.
 To see whether an individual page of our website is encrypted, click on the closed key or lock symbol in the lower status bar of your browser.

 We use appropriate technical and organizational security measures to protect your data against accidental or intentional manipulation, partial or complete loss, destruction or against unauthorized access by third parties.
 We continuously adapt our security measures in line with technological developments.

-## 12. Up-to-dateness and modification of this data protection declaration
+## 11. Up-to-dateness and modification of this data protection declaration

-This data protection declaration is valid as of November 2021.
+This data protection declaration is valid as of September 2026.
 Due to the further development of our website and offers or due to changed legal or official requirements, it may become necessary to revise this data protection declaration from time to time.

-You can access and print out the current data protection declaration at any time under [https://support.delta.chat/privacy](https://support.delta.chat/privacy).
+You can access and print out the current data protection declaration at any time under <https://delta.chat/en/gdpr-website>.